 - Cannot upgrade stepper drivers.

 The ICROATO GRBL 1.1 controller comes with 3 axes control with a rated input power of 12-24V (24 V preferred).
-The controller works well with operating systems like windows xp, 7,8 and windows 10.
+The controller works well with operating systems like Windows XP, 7,8, and Windows 10.

 You can get going on this controller right after you install the GRBL firmware through the USB input.
-Although you do need to have/buy a DC power input adapter for this control board as the power jack is not included in the bundle.
+Although you do need to have/buy a DC power input adapter for this control board, as the power jack is not included in the bundle.

-The controller has spindle PWM support and the power for it comes straight from the distribution board rather than from the control board.
+The controller has spindle PWM support, and the power for it comes straight from the distribution board rather than from the control board.
 It comes along with motor drivers.

 The controller can support up to a 12V 5A laser.

-This board has a good heat sink design, preventing the board from heating up even during heavy cutting tasks.
+This GRBL-compatible board has a good heat sink design, preventing the board from heating up even during heavy cutting tasks.
 This has resulted in a long product life for most buyers of this controller.

-With the stepper driver built in, this controller can obviously do microstepping, however you need to calibrate your steps ratio when operating it for the first time.
+With the stepper driver built-in, this controller can obviously do micro-stepping, however, you need to calibrate your steps ratio when operating it for the first time.

 - Presence of E-STOP and limit switch button

-- Step ratio has to be calibrated
+- The step ratio has to be calibrated

 Best Premium GRBL CNC Controllers ($100+)